 What are the options?

-There are plenty of formal comparisons of BI tools.
-However, we at Broscorp decided to make our own shortlist based on the best practices established in our company.
+There are plenty of formal comparisons of tools for business intelligence.
+However, we at custom software development firm Broscorp decided to make our own shortlist based on the best practices established in our company.

 Google Data Studio

 We always start by checking if Google Data Studio might suit our problem.
 It’s free, it looks nice, and it has options for custom visualization development.

 Designed for small/medium businesses